isc-projects/kea/doc/sphinx/arm/config-backend.rst

 To use a MySQL configuration backend, :ischooklib:`libdhcp_mysql.so` must be compiled and the DHCP servers must be configured to load it.
-It is compiled when the ``--with-mysql`` configuration switch is used during the Kea build.
+It is compiled when the ``-D mysql`` configuration switch is used during the Kea build.
 The MySQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.

 To use a PostgreSQL configuration backend, :ischooklib:`libdhcp_pgsql.so` must be compiled and the DHCP servers must be configured to load it.
-It is compiled when the ``--with-pgsql`` configuration switch is used during the Kea build.
+It is compiled when the ``-D pgsql`` configuration switch is used during the Kea build.
 The PostgreSQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.